 3) Untitled by Jerry Bleem, 2002

 Jerry Bleem is a painter and sculptor who teaches at the School of the Art Institute in Chicago.
 His work transforms everyday discarded materials and creates organic forms through a time intensive process.
 This piece is a locally cast bronze of a form created by using thousands of common staples and discarded paper to create this shape.
 Bleem was an Artist in Residence in 2002.

 Heike Endemann has three pieces at Bernheim.
 As one of the 2011 Artists in Residence, she utilized fallen logs, in a variety of species, and a chain saw to create these abstract, totemic sculptures.
-One is located in the Holly Pond, and the other two double-helix inspired forms are located inside and just in front of the entrance to the Education Center.
+One is located in front of the Education Center, one is inside the Visitor Center and two forms are located in the trees adjacent to Visitor Center Drive, looking south on to the Big Prairie.

 Ernest Shaw, New York painter and sculptor created this 3-piece sculpture in Cor-Ten steel.
 Nestled in the Holly Collection, this large, abstract sculpture forms three points of a triangle.
 Over the last four decades, Shaw produced a prolific body, exploring a variety of different mediums and techniques and challenging the fundamental concepts of balance, composition, gravity, compression and expansion.
 It was given as a generous donation by John and Mary Moss Greenebaum.